tokio-rs/tracing/tracing-mock/README.md

 ## Usage

-The `tracing-mock` crate provides a mock `subscriber` which can verify the spans and events sent.
-It is inteded for use in tests to ensure that your crate is tracing at the corrrect time with the correct data.
+`tracing-mock` crate provides a mock `Subscriber` that allows asserting on the order and contents of spans and events.

 As `tracing-mock` isn't available on [crates.io](https://crates.io/) yet, you must import it via git.
 It is important that you also override